rs545837/evojax/README.md

 ## Disclaimer
 This is not an official Google product.

+## Notes:
+- The issue in the notebooks is because of the drawsvg version, it has to be brought down to version 1.9 from version 2.0.

 ## TODO:
 - [ ] Build a pipeline for NEAT algorithm and then connect open ai gym environments.